Address | Architect: Thomas J. Shefchik | b. 1928 | Extant

 To clear the way for progress, in November 1925 commissioners passed a resolution by W. H. Tischer to cancel any arrangements the city had with German & Jennsen.
 Only W. S. McCormick—who had wanted German & Jennsen to design his proposed eight-story building—voted against it.
 Tischer also proposed a second resolution: to hold a contest limited to Duluth architects and allow representatives of the American Institute of Architects to select the winning design.
 Local architects objected.
 Frederick German warned that “the proposed contest probably will not meet with the approval of the national committee of the institute.”

 The institute, it turned out, was just fine with the contest, and allowed three of its members from Chicago, Detroit, and Cleveland to judge the submissions.
-Duluth architects in the running included Clyde W. Kelly; Kelly’s former business partner Thomas J. Schefchik; Francis H. Fitzgerald; William P. Allred, Jr.; William Chalmers Agnew; Guiluson, Ellingson & Erickson; and Starin & Melander.
+Duluth architects in the running included Clyde W. Kelly; Kelly’s former business partner Thomas J. Shefchik; Francis H. Fitzgerald; William P. Allred, Jr.; William Chalmers Agnew; Guiluson, Ellingson & Erickson; and Starin & Melander.
 German & Jennsen did not submit a drawing.
-In May, 1926, the judges picked Schefchik’s design, calling the young architect’s idea “in a class by itself.”
+In May, 1926, the judges picked Shefchik’s design, calling the young architect’s idea “in a class by itself.”